nicolas-izquierdo/afl_cio_scoreboards/README.md

 ---

 This repository provides AFL-CIO **legislative scoreboards** of the U.S. House between 1980 and 2025.
-In particular, it provides (1) data on AFL-CIO–selected bills and (2) R code to score legislators’ behavior on those votes.

-> **Status:** Extension to additional years and the U.S. Senate is ongoing.

 ---